RigsOfRods/rigs-of-rods/source/main/resources/rig_def_fileformat/ReadMe.txt

         Begins with a line containing nothing but a keyword.
         All subsequent lines belong to it until another section (any type) is encountered or module closed.

+    Animator-section
+        Keyword: `animators`
+        Works like block-section, except lines have special syntax.
+        See chapter "SECTION ANIMATORS" for details.

     Multiline-section
         Single instance: "description/end_description".